Clement Comer Clay

 Clement Comer Clay (December 17, 1789 – September 6, 1866) was the eighth Governor of the U.S. state of Alabama from 1835 to 1837.
-An attorney, judge, and politician, he also was elected to the state legislature, as well as to the House of Representatives and the United States Senate.
+An attorney, judge, and politician, he was elected to the state legislature as well as the U.S. House of Representatives and the United States Senate.

+He and his son, who also served as a U.S. senator, were among the Alabama’s most prominent enslavers, according to the Washington Post.
+Together the two men enslaved 87 people on four Alabama plantations as recorded in the 1860 census.

-Early years
+Early life

 Clay was born in Halifax County, Virginia, the son of Rebecca (Comer) and William Clay, an officer in the American Revolutionary War, who moved to Grainger County, Tennessee.
 Clay attended the local schools and graduated from East Tennessee College in 1807.
 He was admitted to the bar in 1809 and moved to Huntsville, Alabama, where he began a law practice in 1811.